warbacon/zunder-zsh/README.md

    git clone https://github.com/Warbacon/zunder-zsh.git
    ```

-2. Navigate to the cloned repository and run the `run.sh` script.
+2. Enter the cloned repository and run the `run.sh` script.

    ```sh
    cd ./zunder-zsh
    ./run.sh
    ```

-3. Follow the script setup.
+And everything should be ready.
+Zinit will be installed along with all plugins when starting a new zsh instance.

 ## Troubleshooting
 Zunder is under constant development, so errors may occur.
 I suggest you open an issue and **I'll help you as fast as I can**.